-ENG 092 Basic English I (3 Credit Hours) This course is a review of basic writing skills and basic grammar.
+ENG 092 Basic English I (4 Credit hours) This course is a review of basic writing skills and basic grammar.
 Emphasis is placed on the composing process of sentences and paragraphs in standard American written English.
 Students will demonstrate these skills chiefly through the writing of well-developed, multi-sentence paragraphs.
-This class does not meet the English General Education Requirement.
+The class meets 4 periods per week for one semester and includes a laboratory session This class does not meet the English General Education Requirement.
+Co-requisite of ENG 080

-ENG 093 Basic English II (4 Credit Hours) This course is a review of composition skills and grammar.
+ENG 093 Basic English II (4 Credit hours) This course is a review of composition skills and grammar.
 Emphasis is placed on coherence and the use of a variety of sentence structures in the composing process and on standard American written English usage.
 Students will demonstrate these skills chiefly through the writing of paragraph blocks and short essays.
-The class meets 4 periods per week for one semester.
+The class meets 4 periods per week for one semester and includes a laboratory session.
 This class does not meet the English General Education Requirement.
-Prerequisite: ENG 092 with a grade of C or higher; or Equivalent Placement Score. / Co-requisite of ENG 080
+Prerequisite: ENG 092 with a grade of C or higher; or Equivalent Placement Score.
+Co-requisite of ENG 080

-ENG 101 Freshman Composition I (3 Credit Hours) English Composition I provides instruction and practice in the writing of six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
+ENG 101 Freshman Composition I (3 Credit hours) English Composition I provides instruction and practice in the writing of six (6) extended compositions and the development of analytical and critical reading skills and basic reference and documentation skills in the composition process.
 English Composition I may include instruction and practice in library usage.
 Prerequisite: ENG 093 with a grade of C or higher or ACT English Score of 20 or above (or SAT equivalent); or Equivalent English Placement Score.

-ENG 102 Freshman Composition II (3 Credit Hours) English

-Composition II provides instruction and practice in the writing of six (6) formal, analytical essays, at least one of which is a research project using outside sources and/or references effectively and legally.
+ENG 102 Freshman Composition II (3 Credit hours) English Composition II provides instruction and practice in the writing of six (6) formal, analytical essays, at least one of which is a research project using outside sources and/or references effectively and legally.
 Additionally, English Composition II provides instruction in the development of analytical and critical reading skills in the composition process.
 English Composition II may include instruction and practice in library usage.
 Prerequisite: ENG 101 with a grade of C or higher.

-ENG 251 American Literature I (3 Credit Hours) This course is a survey of American literature from its inception to the middle of the nineteenth century.
+ENG 251 American Literature I (3 Credit hours) This course is a survey of American literature from its inception to the middle of the nineteenth century.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
 Prerequisite: ENG 102

-ENG 252 American Literature II (3 Credit Hours) This course is a survey of American literature from the middle of the nineteenth century to the present.
+ENG 252 American Literature II (3 Credit hours) This course is a survey of American literature from the middle of the nineteenth century to the present.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works and that are reflected in them.
 Upon completion and in written compositions, students will be able to interpret the aesthetic and thematic aspects of these works, relate the works to their historical and literary contexts, and understand relevant criticism and research.
 Prerequisite: ENG 102